 So, if you like a little variety in your workweek, you'll definitely find it when you work in the HVAC industry.

 HVAC technicians are either self-employed or hired by mechanical, heating, and cooling companies, large corporations, or other organizations.
-Places like apartment complexes or condo associations have their own HVAC technicians too, though you’ll probably be doing other types of duties in addition to HVAC.
+Places like apartment complexes or condo associations have their own HVAC technicians, too.

-But no matter where you work, you can expect some days to include uncomfortable working conditions: HVAC technicians experience exposure to temperature changes on a regular basis.
+No matter where you work, you can expect some days to include many different working conditions.
+HVAC technicians experience exposure to temperature changes on a regular basis.